najishab/NajiProxy/PRIVACY.md

 ## Introduction

-Welcome to Proxy Cloud.
+Welcome to Naji Proxy.
 This application is designed with complete privacy in mind.
 This privacy policy explains our commitment to protecting your privacy and personal data.

 ## The Data We Collect

 **We collect NO data from you.
 Period.**

-Proxy Cloud is built on the principle of zero data collection:
+Naji Proxy is built on the principle of zero data collection:

 - **No usage statistics**: We do not collect any data about how you use the app
 - **No device information**: We do not collect information about your device